Day 1 - The Night Our World Changed Forever

 Sam ended up with a team of doctors and nurses around him, and I remember this overwhelming urge to remind them that this is my little boy, my whole world, lying there.
 I needed them to focus on making him better.
 It all felt so chaotic.

-(I later learned that the on-call consultant had not been informed that Sam had been admitted to HDU, as they would have come in.
-Sam should have been assessed as a complex case with unexplained seizures.
+(I later learned that the on-call consultant had not been informed that Sam had been admitted to HDU, as they should have come in.
+Sam should have been identified by the duty doctor as a complex case with unexplained seizures.
 This meant a senior doctor did not have oversight of his care during the early hours in HDU when he became critically ill.
-We also found out that the HDU doctor had also not been informed that Sam had now had four consecutive seizures - he thought he had only had one seizure)
+We also found out that the HDU doctor had also not been informed that Sam had now had four consecutive seizures - he thought he had only had a one seizure)

 03:30 - Sam is intubated